Skip to content

 12–16 subjects required

-If your undergraduate degree is in an unrelated field, you’ll learn everything you need to know with four fundamentals subjects.
-You’ll graduate with 16 subjects so you can jump straight into this growing sector.
+If you have an undergraduate degree in an unrelated field, you’ll learn everything you need to know with four IT fundamentals subjects.

 For more information about the duration of the program or the course structure, speak with an enrolment advisor on (+61 3) 9917 3009 or request more information now.